-- Was a leader of the Wisconsin Clinton-Gore presidential campaigns in 1992 and 1996
+* Was a leader of the Clinton-Gore presidential campaigns in Wisconsin in 1992 & 1996

-- Places most of the blame for the Mideast conflict squarely on Israel’s shoulders
+* Places most of the blame for the Mideast conflict squarely on Israel

 Hannah Rosenthal was born in 1951.
 Her mother is a Holocaust survivor, her father a Reform rabbi.
 She holds a bachelor’s degree from the University of Wisconsin.

 In 1992 and 1996, Rosenthal was a leader of the Wisconsin Clinton–Gore presidential campaigns.
 In 1995 she was appointed by the Clinton administration to serve as Midwest Regional Director for the U.S. Department of Health and Human Services.

 In 2001 Rosenthal opined that President Clinton’s controversial pardon of the infamous Marc Rich was properly “based on the legal merits.”
 Rich, whose wife had funneled immense amounts of money to Bill and Hillary Clinton as well as to the Democratic National Committee, was a fugitive oil broker who had illegally purchased oil from Iran during the American trade embargo — and who then proceeded to hide more than $100 million in profits by using dummy transactions in off-shore corporations.
 Rich later renounced his American citizenship and fled to Switzerland to avoid prosecution for 51 counts of racketeering, wire fraud, tax fraud, tax evasion, and the illegal oil transactions with Iran.